justin-hale/moonfall-recaps/content/sessions/session-23.md

 ---
-title: "23: Memorial and Racing Preparations"
+title: "23: Purple-Eyed Ravers and Racing Contracts"
 date: 2025-06-13
-description: "The party holds a memorial service for Red while discovering new threats and preparing for a dangerous racing event in Milstrom."
+description: "The party holds a memorial for Red while uncovering Helisanna's supernatural influence and preparing for a dangerous mountain race."
-summary: "The party holds a memorial service for Red while discovering new threats and preparing for a dangerous racing event in Milstrom."
+summary: "The party holds a memorial for Red while uncovering Helisanna's supernatural influence and preparing for a dangerous mountain race."
 featureimage: "C4E23.png"
 podcastlink: "https://creators.spotify.com/pod/profile/topher-hooper/episodes/C4E23-June-13th-e34d08c"
 ---

 ## Session Overview

-The party continues their journey, examining rocket ship schematics and dealing with the aftermath of Red's death while new threats emerge and a dangerous racing event beckons.

-## Rocket Ship Discussions

-The session opens with the party examining rocket ship schematics, immediately concerned about whether this vessel requires human sacrifice for power like previous models they've encountered. **Silas** voices the concern directly, asking if they can verify and potentially replace any sacrificial power source with alternatives.

-**Felonias Bru** and the artificers discuss potential power alternatives, including:
-- Electricity
-- Goliath power sources (which the party finds acceptable)
-- The abundant interdimensional crystals they've acquired from Marcus and recent adventures

-The party notes they're "lousy with crystals" from their recent acquisitions, suggesting multiple power source options for their vessel.

-## Journey to Milstrom Inn

-The party travels through the village on a sled as nighttime deepens, making their way to the familiar **Milstrom Inn**.
-Before settling in, they decide to hold a memorial service for **Red** at his childhood home.

-## The Twister Incident

-Approaching Red's childhood home, the party discovers the lights are on and hears loud activity inside.
-Upon investigation, they find adults playing what appears to be **strip Twister** in the living room.
-The party confronts the group:

-- One shirtless participant claims the house belongs to him and demands the party leave
-- **Olivia Cooper** firmly states this is their dead friend's house and orders the squatters out
-- The Twister players reluctantly gather their equipment and leave for "Johnny's" house
-- **Silas** performs an insight check, determining this was definitely not normal Twister based on the participants' intensity and sweatiness

-## Red's Memorial Service

-Outside the house, the party sets up a proper memorial for their fallen Goliath friend:

-**Memorial Preparations:**
-- **Elspeth** crafts a headstone and lights a memorial fire
-- **Olivia** retrieves symbols of Tiara from the underground tunnel system beneath Red's house
-- **Silas** attempts to whittle a commemorative figurine but struggles with the woodworking
-- **Bru** assists Silas, creating a small statuette of Red for the tombstone

-**Memorial Speeches:**
-- **Jasper** delivers a heartfelt goodbye: "Wish we could have known you a bit longer there, pal.
-I hope you rest easy here in the earth and live free among the stars.
-Red, of the Goliaths I knew, you were one of them."
-- **Bru** remains silent but visibly emotional, tears welling in his eyes while standing with arms crossed, still processing his anger over Red's death

-The party takes time to individually pay their respects before heading to the inn.

-## Drinking and Tattoos

-At the **Milstrom Inn**, the party begins drinking heavily to cope with their grief. **Helisanna** decides to give out magical tattoos while intoxicated, offering one to **Silas**, who accepts and receives it on his back shoulder blade.
-The party discusses getting matching tattoos in Red's memory.

-## Roscoe's Arrival

-**Roscoe**, a warforged they've encountered before, stumbles through the woods singing Billy Joel's "Piano Man."
-He joins the party for drinks, and they share their reason for drinking - mourning their fallen friend Red.
-Roscoe expresses philosophical thoughts about death and consciousness while continuing to drink with them.

-## The Bodega Investigation

-**Bru** overhears a concerning conversation at the bar between a stranger and the barkeeper about someone named **"Bodega"** - a drug dealer the party knows.
-The stranger is seeking information about Bodega's whereabouts and mentions a reward.

-**The Chase:**
-- **Bru** alerts the party about the "narc" looking for Bodega
-- The party pursues the stranger (later identified as **Roger**) as he flees
-- **Helisanna** uses levitation to stop Roger's escape
-- Roger attempts to call for backup using a communication device
-- **Silas** successfully steals the device with sleight of hand and impersonates Roger to his contacts

-## Roger's Revelations

-Under interrogation (with **Olivia** casting Zone of Truth), Roger reveals crucial information:

-**About the Iron Claws:**
-- The criminal organization is actively hunting the party, especially **Silas**
-- Silas has the highest bounty on his head
-- The Iron Claws now control **High Forge** after dragon attacks two weeks prior
-- They've set up checkpoints and monitor traffic through tunnels

-**About High Forge's Current State:**
-- Dragons attacked the city two weeks ago, killing most guards and soldiers
-- The Iron Claws moved in suspiciously quickly, almost as if planned
-- They control the front gates and monitor tunnel traffic
-- Dragons primarily occupy the emperor's throne room atop the mountain
-- Remnants of legitimate government either fled or now work for the Iron Claws

-**About the "Ravers":**
-- Groups of 100-1,000 people with purple eyes roam High Forge
-- They're described as "mindless zombies" and "metalheads"
-- They appear to be connected to **Helisanna's** concerts and music

-## Helisanna's Purple Eye Effect

-To test Roger's claims about her music's effects, **Helisanna** performs for the small crowd.
-Her performance creates:
-- Purple mist that spreads across the ground
-- Purple glow in listeners' eyes, including Roger's
-- Spontaneous musical participation from affected individuals
-- The appearance of other townspeople joining in with instruments

-**Key Observations:**
-- The party members themselves are not affected by the purple eye phenomenon
-- The effect seems to primarily impact teenagers and young adults (roughly 18-20 years old)
-- Children and older adults appear immune
-- Affected individuals become devoted fans but retain their cognitive abilities
-- The effect appears stronger with extended exposure or full concerts versus single songs

-## Racing Event Discovery

-**Elspeth** hears her race car radio activate, broadcasting an announcement about a racing event:
-- Meet at Milstrom Inn at midnight
-- Race begins at 1 AM
-- The radio voice sounds suspiciously similar to Roger's contact

-The party realizes this could be a trap but **Elspeth** is determined to participate, using racing as her way to process grief over Red's death.

-**Race Details from the Warden:**
-- Objective: Drive up the mountain, grab "the crest," and return
-- Primary rule: The driver must personally retrieve the crest
-- Significant danger: Participants risk being "eaten" by something on the mountain
-- Other racers include: Alesso, Thelvolt, Racecar, Lazarus, and the Warden

-## Intelligence Gathering and Sabotage

-**Silas's Sabotage Mission:**
-- Successfully drugs the drinks of competitors **Dovolt** and another blue-skinned elf racer using substances previously acquired
-- Uses reliable talent to ensure success of the operation

-**Bru's Surveillance Mission:**
-- Follows the Warden to his RV headquarters
-- Discovers the Warden is also a radio DJ hosting a music show
-- Observes organized shelves of contracts labeled: "Music Contracts," "Killer Contracts," and "Racing Contracts"
-- Notes the Warden keeps a gun nearby

-**The Heist:**
-- **Silas** distracts the Warden with questions about filming rights and video technology
-- **Bru** infiltrates the RV and steals:
-  - All "Killer Contracts" (two binders, alphabetically organized)
-  - The thickest "Racing Contracts" binder
-- The team successfully extracts without detection, though the Warden becomes suspicious

-## Session Conclusion

-The party prepares for the dangerous mountain race while processing multiple threats:
-- Active bounties from the Iron Claws organization
-- The mystery of Helisanna's supernatural influence over young people
-- The dangerous racing event that may be a trap
-- Stolen contracts that may contain vital intelligence about their enemies

-**Roger's Status:** Now under Helisanna's influence due to the purple eye effect, he's become a devoted fan rather than a threat, though his original bounty hunting mission remains a concern.

-The session ends with one hour remaining before the race begins, setting up a tense and dangerous competition for the next session.

-## Key Character Moments

-- **Jasper** delivers a touching eulogy for Red despite his typically gruff demeanor
-- **Bru** shows vulnerability in his grief while maintaining his anger over Red's death
-- **Olivia** demonstrates her detective skills during Roger's interrogation
-- **Silas** proves his worth as both a spy and thief in gathering intelligence
-- **Helisanna** grapples with the implications of her supernatural influence over others
-- **Elspeth** channels her grief into determination for the upcoming race

-## Unresolved Mysteries

-- The true nature and source of Helisanna's warlock patron and purple eye effect
-- The contents and implications of the stolen contracts
-- The identity and motivation of the mysterious "Trevor" mentioned in scattered notes
-- The exact nature of the creature that might "eat" racers on the mountain
-- Whether the racing event is indeed a trap targeting the party
+The party returns to Milstrom to process Red's loss and discovers disturbing information about bounties on their heads, Helisanna's supernatural influence over her fans, and a dangerous underground racing event that could be their next challenge.

+## Examining the Rocket Schematics

+The session opens with the party studying the rocket ship blueprints they acquired from the Skyhammer clan. **Silas** raises concerns about whether the technology requires human sacrifice to power it, similar to what happened to Red. **Bru** and **Elspeth** examine the schematics to determine if they can modify the power source.

+The party discusses using their abundant crystal collection as an alternative power source, including:
+- Crystals from Eric's Eldoran armor
+- Interdimensional crystals from Marcus
+- Various other magical crystals they've accumulated

+## Memorial for Red

+The party decides to hold a memorial service for Red at his childhood home in Milstrom.
+However, upon arrival, they discover the house occupied by adults playing what appears to be **strip Twister**.
+After some awkward investigation (including insight checks to determine the exact nature of the game), the party evicts the squatters and sets up the memorial outside instead.

+### The Memorial Service

+- **Olivia** creates a makeshift headstone and lights a small fire
+- **Silas** retrieves symbols of Tyr from the underground tunnels
+- **Bru** crafts a commemorative figurine of Red using his artificer skills
+- **Jasper** offers simple but heartfelt words: *"Wish we could have known you a bit longer there, pal.
+Hope you rest easy here in the earth and live free among the stars."*
+- **Bru** remains silent but emotional, still clearly angry about Red's sacrifice

+**Silas** receives a magical tattoo from **Bru** - a **Spell Wrought Tattoo** that allows him to recover one expended spell slot (3rd level or lower) once per day.

+## Roscoe's Return

+After the memorial, the party encounters **Roscoe**, the eccentric warforged, who joins them for drinks at the Milstrom Inn while singing Piano Man.

+## The Bounty Hunter Encounter

+### Meeting Roger

+At the tavern, **Bru** overhears a suspicious conversation between a man and the barkeeper.
+The stranger, **Roger**, is asking about **Bo Dega** and offering a reward for information.
+When the party confronts him, Roger attempts to flee but is caught using **Helisanna's** Levitate spell.

+### Intelligence Gathering

+Under interrogation (enhanced by **Olivia's** Zone of Truth), Roger reveals crucial information:

+**The Iron Claws Takeover**:
+- After the dragon attack on High Forge two weeks ago, the **Iron Claws gang** moved in and took control
+- They now control the gates and monitor tunnel traffic
+- The gang has established bounties on numerous people

+**Active Bounties**:
+- **Silas** has the largest bounty on his head
+- **Bo Dega** also has a significant price
+- Several other associates including "Victor" and "Lenny"

+**The Ravers Phenomenon**:
+- Groups of people with **purple eyes** have been gathering in High Forge
+- They're described as "zombie-like" teenagers and young adults
+- They spend time in the "under lake" area and are obsessed with music
+- Their behavior began after **Helisanna's** concerts

+### The Drug Connection

+The party realizes the purple-eyed "Ravers" may be connected to:
+- The drug-contaminated water they created when dumping Bo Dega's substances in the lake
+- **Helisanna's** supernatural musical influence
+- A combination of both factors

+## Helisanna's Supernatural Influence

+### Testing the Effect

+**Helisanna** performs for the locals and demonstrates her supernatural influence:
+- **Purple mist** emanates from her performance and spreads through the area
+- Local residents, including **Roger**, develop **purple eyes** and join in the musical performance
+- The effect appears to primarily affect teenagers and young adults
+- The party members themselves are unaffected

+### Investigation into Her Patron

+Under questioning from **Olivia**, **Helisanna** reveals limited information about her warlock patron:
+- She made a pact in a dark place with purple flames or smoke
+- The entity was described as androgynous with an otherworldly presence
+- She received her magical abilities and instrument through this pact
+- The supernatural effects on her audience appear to be automatic and uncontrolled

+## The Underground Race

+### Race Announcement

+**Elspeth** discovers her car radio has been activated remotely, announcing an underground race:
+- **Meeting time**: Midnight at the Milstrom Inn
+- **Race start**: 1 AM
+- The announcement uses the same voice as Roger's radio contact, suggesting coordination

+### Race Rules and Dangers

+The race organizer, **The Warden**, explains the simple but deadly rules:
+- Racers must drive up a mountain
+- Grab a "crest" at the summit
+- Return without getting eaten
+- Only rule: the driver must personally retrieve the crest
+- High likelihood of death for participants

+### Participants

+The race includes several familiar faces from Elspeth's racing background:
+- **Alesso**
+- **Thelvolt**
+- **Racecar**
+- **Lazarus**
+- **The Warden** (organizer)

+## Pre-Race Preparations

+### Sabotage Operations

+**Silas** successfully drugs **Thelvolt** and another racer's drinks using a substance from their previous adventure with Marvin, hoping to impair Elspeth's competition.

+### Intelligence Gathering on The Warden

+**Bru** conducts surveillance on The Warden and makes several discoveries:

+**The Radio DJ Revelation**:
+- The Warden operates a radio station from his RV
+- He plays music including songs by "Doomfall" (the party's band)
+- His show includes commercial breaks and music programming
+- He plays an eclectic mix including "Dixie Chicks" and Maroon 5

+**Stealing Contracts**:
+Working with **Silas** as a distraction, **Bru** breaks into the RV and steals:
+- **All killer contracts** (organized alphabetically)
+- **Racing contracts** (the thickest binder)
+- The theft reveals organized criminal activity beyond just race organization

+### Equipment Upgrades

+**Elspeth** acquires new racing modifications:
+- **Wheel spikes** for offensive capability
+- **Spoiler** for improved aerodynamics
+- Plans to use their crystal collection to power the vehicle

+## Character Development and Relationships

+### Helisanna's Growing Concern

+The revelation of her supernatural influence on teenagers creates moral concerns for **Helisanna**, though she maintains it's unintentional.
+Her advice to a young fan to wait until 18 before doing drugs shows some responsibility, though the fan interprets this as permission.

+### Silas's Criminal Past

+The session reinforces the ongoing threat from **Silas's** theft of the dragon orb from the Iron Claws, with his bounty being the largest among the party members.

+### Team Coordination

+The party demonstrates improved coordination during:
+- The interrogation of Roger using multiple skills and spells
+- The heist operation at The Warden's RV
+- Preparation for the upcoming race

+## Ongoing Plot Threads

+1. **Iron Claws Control**: The criminal organization now controls High Forge and actively hunts the party
+2. **Purple-Eyed Ravers**: Helisanna's supernatural influence creates concerning followers
+3. **The Mountain Race**: A dangerous competition with unknown creatures threatening participants
+4. **Stolen Contracts**: Evidence of organized criminal activity involving races and assassinations
+5. **Bo Dega's Safety**: Their friend remains a target for bounty hunters
+6. **Crystal Technology**: Potential for modifying the rocket technology using their acquired crystals

+## Session Themes

+This episode effectively balances grief processing with escalating external threats.
+The memorial for Red provides emotional closure while new dangers emerge through the bounty hunter encounter and race preparation. **Helisanna's** supernatural influence introduces moral complexity about unintended consequences of power, while the criminal contracts suggest the party has stumbled into a larger conspiracy involving underground racing and assassination networks.

+The session sets up the dangerous mountain race as the next major challenge while establishing the Iron Claws as an ongoing antagonist organization with significant resources and reach.